agiliq/djenofdjango/source/chapter6.rst

 Quora like Application:
 =======================

-We have checked Quora for checking many qusetions in our past.
-Qusetions may be both technical or non technical.
-In this tutorial we will be creating a Qura like application but not exactly the Quora.
+You might have used Quora for checking many qusetions in the past.
+Questions may be both technical or non technical.
+In this tutorial we will be creating a Quora like application but not exactly alike.

 Application Includes:
 ======================